-Most Brandeis grants and scholarships are applicable for study abroad in an amount not to exceed the cost of Brandeis tuition and required student fees.
+Most Brandeis grants and scholarships are applicable for study abroad.

 Note: If the study abroad program room, board, and applicable fees are lower than those at Brandeis, the amount awarded for Alumni and Friends or Trustee Scholarships may be reduced.